 Wondering about masks?

-On July 22, Governor Walz issued an executive order requiring masks throughout Minnesota in all public indoor spaces.
-This order will apply to both students and staff within our schools.
+This summer Governor Walz issued an executive order requiring masks throughout Minnesota in all public indoor spaces.
+This order applies to both students and staff within our schools.
 Please review our Frequently Asked Questions for more information about the mask requirement.